Creating Integrations with MuleSoft Dev Agent

 Click Create Project.

-The flow builder canvas appears with starting cards.
+The integration builder canvas appears with starting cards.

-Before you create a flow, define what you want to achieve with the flow, for example, optimizing a business process.
-In the Agentforce pane, click New Chat and craft your message using natural language.
-Keep in mind that the more concise and specific you make your message, the more effective Agentforce is when generating your flow.
+Before you create an integration, define what you want to achieve with the instegration, for example, optimizing a business process.
+In the Dev Agent panel, enter your prompt using natural language.
+The clearer and more specific your prompt, the more accurate the generated integration.

 -